dawu76/investment-research-notes/picture-perfect-portfolios/risk-parity/README.md

 - Investing that $150 in the portfolio yields 1.5 * 4% return = 6% return, 1.5 * 6% volatility = 9% volatility
 - Borrowing cost = $50 * 2% = 1% cost ($1)
 - Net return = 6% - 5% = 5%, volatility = 9%

+Example: most of the risk in a stock-heavy portfolio comes from the stock allocation
+- Given: we invest in just stocks and bonds, which we assume are uncorrelated
+- stocks have a return = 6%, volatility = 20%
+- bonds have return = 3%, volatility = 5%
+- suppose we want to target a 5% return: this is achievable via 2/3 stock and 1/3 bond allocation = 2/3 * 6% + 1/3 * 3%
+- if stocks & bonds are uncorrelated, then the volatility of this 2:1 allocation = $\sqrt{(2/3 * 20)^2 + (1/3 * 5)^2}$ = 13.5
+- note that the volatility of a 2:1 stock:cash allocation is $(2/3) * 20$, which is almost as high as the 2:1 stock:bond portfolio;
+- this tells us that most of the volatility of the 2:1 stock:bond portfolio comes from the stock portion